 During Pregnancy, women can experience minor or significant musculoskeletal discomfort including back, pelvis and hip pain.
 Physiotherapy can help to assess and improve this discomfort.
 Labour TENS machines, a drug free pain relief method that can be used during labour and are available for hire from 37 weeks of pregnancy.
 Specialised continence Physiotherapists can also help with any issues you may have with your continence and pelvic floor muscles during the ante and post natal periods.
 Appointments are available in the outpatient Physiotherapy department and Continence Clinic.
 Phone 5033 9390 for an appointment

-All pregnant women are eligible for a free initial visit with Swan Hill District Health Dental Services.
+All pregnant women are eligible for a free initial visit with Swan Hill District Health Dental Services, with a referral from a midwife.
 Maintaining good oral health during pregnancy is important for you and your baby.
 Severe gum disease has been linked to premature and low birth weight babies.
 Booking in early to get help and advice is the best way to prevent issues.
 It is safe to visit the dentist while pregnant.
 Phone 5033 9336 for an appointment.

 Visiting hours are 10.30 am – 1.00 pm and 3.00 pm – 8.00 pm.

 Quiet period is from 1.00 pm – 3.00 pm to allow a rest period for mothers and infants.

 Partners can stay if there is a bed available (beds will be prioritised to women and newborn babies at all times).

 Swan Hill District Health has a tradition of supporting natural childbirth in a safe environment.
 Midwives comfort and guide mothers through the early and advanced stages of labour and birth.